-Gliadin causes celiac disease by:
+Gliadin causes celiac disease by [107, 109]:

 - Releasing a protein that breaks down the cell connections in the small intestine, which allows gliadin to slip through, bind to immune cells, and cause inflammation

 - Degrading the villi finger-like structures of the small intestine and increasing growth in the grooves between them, which reduces the surface needed for nutrient absorption

 Limitations and Caveats

-There are many negative reviews describing the symptoms of PHA poisoning.
+For instance, there were many negative reviews describing the symptoms of PHA poisoning.